bssrdev/wilderhood/_africandiaries/2016-01-03-African-Diaries-OnePlusOne.markdown

 </p>

 <p>
-Most important to note is that you need ensure that there are overlapping areas for the software to recognise the points to merge.
+Most important to note is that you need to ensure that there are overlapping areas for the software to recognise the points to merge.
 Otherwise it will not be able to create a composite.
 </p>

 <p>